Autotrader cars

 Mercedes-Benz EQB

-Another all-electric seven-seater for our list.
-We like the premium package on offer from the EQB blending practicality, comfort, and technology in a distinctive Mercedes fashion.
-While it’s more compact than the Kia EV9, it still offers the flexibility of seating seven when it’s your turn to do the school run carpool.
-The front-wheel drive EQB 250+ model has an official range of over 300 miles which should be plenty for day-to-day driving, plus it comes with 64 ambient lighting colour combination options and a slick infotainment system.
-It's a real winner in our eyes.
+The EQB blends flexibility, comfort, and technology in a fully electric package with Mercedes-Benz cachet.
+If that's the sort of cachet you're after.
+The front-wheel drive EQB 250+ model has an official range of over 300 miles, which should be plenty for day-to-day driving, plus it comes with 64 ambient lighting colour combination options and a slick infotainment system.

 Read the review or explore the Mercedes-Benz EQB range on Auto Trader